oduwsdl/setup-ipfs/README.md

     run_daemon: true
 ```

-A comprehensive example with matrix setup to test against various virsions of IPFS on various platforms:
+A comprehensive example with matrix setup to test against various versions of IPFS on various platforms:

 ```yml
 jobs: